MarcoPon/SeqBox/README.md

  - On-disk format for a File System.
 The trade-off in file size and performance (both should be fairly minimal anyway) could be interesting for some application.
 Maybe it could be a simple option (like compression in many FS).
 I plan to build a simple/toy FS with FUSE to test the concept, time permitting.
  - Probably less interesting, but a SeqBox container can also be splitted very easily, with no particular precautions aside from doing that on blocksize multiples.
 So any tool that have for example 1KB granularity, can be used.
 Additionally, there's no need to use special naming conventions, numbering files, etc., as the SBX container can be reassembled exactly like when doing a recovery.
  - Data hiding.
 SeqBox containers (or even fragments of them) can be put inside other files (for example at the end of a JPEG, in the middle of a document, etc.), sprayed somewhere in the unused space, between partitions, and so on.
 Incidentally, that means that if you are in the digital forensics sector, now you have one more thing to check for!

+## Testing

+Seqbox recoverability have been practically tested with a number of File Systems.
+The procedure involved using a Virtual Machine to format a small (about 100MB) disk image with a certain FS, filling it with a number of small files, then deleting some randomly to free enough space to copy a serie of SBX files.
+Then the image was quick-formatted with FAT and the VM shutdown.
+After that, from the host OS, recovery of the SBX files was attempted using SBXReco on the disk image.

+- Working: FATnn/VFAT/exFAT, NTFS, Amiga FFS, EXT2/3/4, XFS, BTRFS, MINIX, BFS (Boot File System), BFS (Be File System), ZFS, Apple ProDOS, JFS.
+- Not working: Amiga OFS (488 bytes blocks)

 ## Tech spec
 Byte order: Big Endian
 ### Common blocks header: